sanjaynesan-05/AI-Powered-Study-Assistant/docs/DEVELOPMENT_GUIDE.md

 ### Pull Request Process

 1. Create a feature branch from `develop`
-2. Develop and test your feature
+2. Develop and test your feature (including responsive design testing)
+3. Test across multiple screen sizes and devices
-3. Push your branch and create a PR to `develop`
+4. Push your branch and create a PR to `develop`
-4. Ensure the CI pipeline passes
+5. Ensure the CI pipeline passes
-5. Get code review approval
+6. Get code review approval (including responsive design review)
-6. Merge to `develop`
+7. Merge to `develop`

 ## Backend Development